 The main difference between federal loans and private loans is that the government “guarantees” federal loans against default.
 If a borrower defaults on repaying a federal loan, the government repays a portion of it.
 Many lenders actually provide the funds for both federal and private education loans.
 Because there is less risk to a lender with a federal education loan, interest rates are generally lower for those loans than for private loans— for which a lender assumes all risk that the loan will be repaid.

 • Financial aid forms required

-* Loan limits determined by grade level
+• Loan limits determined by grade level

-* School must authorize the loan amount
+• Schools must authorize the loan amount

-* Funds are sent to the school
+• Funds are sent to the school

-* Satisfactory Academic Progress required to receive additional loans
+• Satisfactory Academic Progress required to receive additional loans

-* Standard 10-year repayment term
+• Standard 10-year repayment term

-* Private LoansFinancial aid forms not required
+• Financial aid forms not required

-* Higher loan limits
+• Higher loan limits

-* Faster application process
+• Faster application process

-* Funds may be sent to borrower
+• Funds may be sent to borrower

-* Longer repayment terms
+• Longer repayment terms

-* Repayment options
+• Repayment options

-* Less restrictions on how loan may be used (as for a computer for college or transportation)
+• Less restrictions on how loan may be used (as for a computer for college or transportation)

 How do families know if they should choose a private loan?

 For those families who find that a federal student loan isn’t enough, there are several options.
 Parents may consider a Federal PLUS Loan (Parent Loan for Undergraduate Students).
 PLUS loans

 For families who prefer that students receive the loan in their own name, a private loan may be the answer, and there are several private loans available today.
-Some require that the school authorize how much a student may borrow, and some do not.
+Some require that the school authorize how much a student may borrow and some do not.
 Some private loans allow a student to postpone all payments of both principal and interest, and some will require at least interest-only payments while in college.
 Some allow for fast loan application and pre-approval by phone or online.
 Some send the loan funds to the school and some send the funds directly to the borrower.